PowerBlock Elite 90 Set

 Yes4All Adjustable Dumbbells Pros

-- It's the least expensive set of twist-on collar style adjustable dumbbells I could find that adjust up to 100 pounds per dumbbell.
+- It's one of the best value set of twist-on collar style adjustable dumbbells I could find that adjust up to 100 pounds per dumbbell.

 - Do not confuse the 200-pound set with the 105-pound version of the Yes4All dumbbells.
 The 105-pound set only comes with enough weight plates to adjust each dumbbell up to 52.5 pounds per dumbbell.
 If you're a serious lifters, you're going to want use more than that eventually, on some exercises.

 - Of course, if you did get the 105-pound set, you could buy more plates later on so that it's effectively the same as the 200-pound set.
 BUT there's a catch: You can't buy just any standard weight plates.
 You can only buy plates that fit the 1.15" diameter handle (the standard size is 1 inch).
 Yes4All sells these, but when you buy them separately from the dumbbell set, they're more expensive than many other 1 inch standard weight plates...